master3-blank-template/UIkit-Ex/README.md

 ### width-ex-uikit3

 Extension components `uk-width-*` and `uk-child-width-*` with the purpose of providing full mesh on 1-30 columns.

 Add components `uk-push-*` and `uk-pull-*`.

 This component completely replaces the original component `width`.

+### grid-ex-uikit3

+Extension components `uk-grid-ex`.
+This component has variable vertical and horizontal indentation for each breakpoint.

+This component using only width original component `uk-grid`.

 ---